 2. Introduce Predictable Routines

-As soon as possible after summer vacations are over, start establishing regular routines for meals, exercise, and bedtime.
+If young children had flexibility with bedtime over the summer break, prepare for back-to-school routines by transitioning them to predictable sleeping and waking hours.
+It sometimes takes them a week or two to adjust, therefore parents will benefit from starting all of this before the school term begins.
 Hunger and fatigue, topped with heightened anxiety, produce ideal conditions for “hangry” kids, flaring tempers and tantrums.
-Predictability offers a stabilizing anchor for the entire family, including parents, and helps children regulate their emotions better.
+Predictability anchors the entire family, including parents, and helps children regulate their emotions better.

 3. Encourage Positive Thinking